Use report metrics

 Abandoned conversations

 A conversation can be abandoned for multiple reasons.
 For example, a customer might be disconnected or might cancel the call because of a long waiting period, supervisors might forcibly close requests, or automatic system actions might be configured to respond to handle overflow.
 Abandoned conversations can lead to customer dissatisfaction because of a lack of assistance from the contact center.
-A high abandonment rate might require further investigation into operational metrics such as agent availability and queue distribution.
+A high abandonment rate might require further investigation into operational metrics such as service representative availability and queue distribution.

 The conversation direction is Incoming.
 The channels that the conversation came in through are Messaging and Voice.

-Active conversations awaiting agent acceptance
+Active conversations awaiting service representative acceptance

-Active conversations with agent acceptance
+Active conversations with service representative acceptance

 Waiting conversations